World Languages

 French III - Grades 9 -12 - Yearlong course

 French III is a recommended course by the UC system and other highly selected colleges.
 It is a significantly more difficult course than French II.
 This is an advanced course that develops the students’ ability to comprehend and use French in both oral and written form.
 The majority of the class will be conducted, both by the teacher and students, in French.
 The goal of the course is to enable the students to communicate using new and previously learned verb structure and vocabulary.
 Grammar, vocabulary and oral expression are studied in greater depth in an effort to expand and enhance the students’ knowledge of the French language and culture.
-The course will continue to give students an appreciation for the differences and similarities between the cultures of the United States and France through various media.
+The course will continue to give students an appreciation for the differences and similarities between the cultures of the United States, France, and francophone countries through various media.

 UC/CSU approved course